qtje/qtjev2/media/help/quickstart.md

-# QTJEv2 Author Quickstart Guide
+# qtjev2 Author Quickstart Guide

+## What is qtjev2?

+In simplest terms, qtjev2 is a system that faciliates multi-user construction of a directed graph for the purpose of imposing narrative structure on a collection of comic pages.
+This short tutorial will cover the basic steps required to implement a conventional linear webcomic structure in qtjev2.

 ## Create an Alias

-All qtje pages and links are owned by an Alias owned by and Author.
+All qtjev2 Pages and Links are owned by an Alias owned by and Author.
 Therefore you'll need to create an Alias to begin posting.
 You can click the `ALIASES` link at the top of the page to manage your Aliases.
 This page lists all of your Aliases (none until you create one).
 Click `New Alias` to create a new Alias.
 ![Alias Management Page]({% static 'help/alias_mgmt.png' %})

 You'll be presented with a form to create a new alias